DefectDojo/django-DefectDojo/docs/content/en/integrations/api-v2-docs.md

 | [.Net/C# library](https://www.nuget.org/packages/DefectDojo.Api/)              | working (2021-06-08)    | |
 | [dd-import](https://github.com/MaibornWolff/dd-import)                    | working (2021-08-24)    | dd-import is not directly an API wrapper.
 It offers some convenience functions to make it easier to import findings and language data from CI/CD pipelines. |

 Some of the api wrappers contain quite a bit of logic to ease scanning and importing in CI/CD environments.
-We are in the process of simplifying this by making the Defect Dojo API smarter (so api wrappers / script can be dumber).
+We are in the process of simplifying this by making the DefectDojo API smarter (so api wrappers / script can be dumber).